-The 2023 TCCA Graduate Fellow will receive an award of $1,000 to support research and scholarship.
-We welcome applications from those whose work will contribute to Thoreau scholarship or whose work draws on Thoreau’s biography and writings to contribute to related fields (Thoreau’s circle, Transcendentalism, civil disobedience and social justice, environmentalism and conservation, etc.).
-Proposals can be for dissertations, thesis work, or other projects.
+The 2023 Marjorie Harding Memorial Fellow will receive an award of $1,000 to support research and scholarship.
+We welcome applications related to projects that advance Thoreau studies or draw on Thoreau’s biography and writings to contribute to related fields (Thoreau’s circle, Transcendentalism, civil disobedience and social justice, environmentalism and conservation, among other topics).
+We welcome proposals from scholars, teachers, creative artists, and Thoreau enthusiasts.

-In the past, the Thoreau Society Fellowships Committee has given preference to proposals that target materials held at the Thoreau Institute Library in Lincoln, Massachusetts, including the Thoreau Country Conservation Alliance Archives and The Thoreau Society collections, as well as materials held in Concord- and Boston-area archives that are not otherwise accessible.
-For the 2023 awards cycle, the committee will continue to welcome but will not prioritize applications that propose travel to Concord and Boston archives.
-We will therefore also welcome applications for funding that enables any of the following:
+In the past, the Thoreau Society Fellowships Committee has given preference to proposals that make use of the Walter Harding Collection at the Thoreau Institute Library in Lincoln, Massachusetts, or other materials held in Concord- and Boston-area archives that are not otherwise accessible.
+For the 2023 awards cycle, the committee will continue to welcome but will not prioritize applications that propose travel to Concord and Boston archives to utilize the Walter Harding Collection or other materials.
+We therefore also welcome applications for funding that enable any of the following:

 - Dedicated time for writing at home, based on previously-conducted research;

 - Caregiving while researching and writing;

 - Or other activities necessary to making progress on a project.

 Applicants should email the following to Thoreau Society Fellowships Committee Chair James Finley (email@example.com):